 Want to put your companion out to pasture?
-Excellent idea!
-This lifestyle, closer to his natural way of life than a life in a stall, will be better able to meet his vital needs, with less human intervention.
+Great idea!
+This lifestyle, closer to their natural way of life than a life in a cubicle, will be better able to meet their vital needs, with less human intervention.

 One of the reasons for living in a stall is to better control the safety of your horse.
 However, it is perfectly possible for your horse to live outside all year round, and enjoy almost the same level of safety… as long as you observe a few rules!

 First and foremost, it’s essential that your horse is properly identified, in particular with a microchip.
-This will enable a direct link with you in the event of an incident.
+This will provide a direct link with you in the event of an incident.

 1. A solid and suitable fence, you will install